 In 1973, Re/Max made Denver its headquarters.

-Since 1974, Denver and surrounding areas began rehabilitating the urban South Platte River and its tributaries for recreational use.
+Starting in 1974, Denver and surrounding areas began rehabilitating the urban South Platte River and its tributaries for recreational use.

 In 1980, CH2M Hill, an engineering and construction firm, relocated from Oregon to the Denver Technological Center.

-From 1981 to 1989, the prime time drama Dynasty was set in Denver, although the show was mostly filmed in Los Angeles.
+From 1981 to 1989, the prime time drama Dynasty was set in Denver (although the show was mostly filmed in Los Angeles).

-In 1981, the price of oil dropped from $34 a barrel.
+In 1981, the price of oil reached $34 a barrel, contributing to an energy boom in Denver.

 On June 15, 1988, an F3 tornado struck 4.4 miles (7.1 km) south of downtown Denver.

-From 1981 to 1989, the prime time drama Dynasty was set in Denver, although the show was mostly filmed in Los Angeles.
+From 1981 to 1989, the prime time drama Dynasty was set in Denver (although the show was mostly filmed in Los Angeles).

-From August 10–15, 1993, Denver hosted the Catholic Church's 6th World Youth Day, which was attended by an estimated 500,000.
+From August 10–15, 1993, Denver hosted the Catholic Church's 6th World Youth Day, attended by an estimated 500,000 people.

 In 1993, the Colorado Rockies were created as an expansion franchise.